ractivejs/ractivejs.github.io/docs/api/initialization-options.md

 `(boolean)`

 Controls whether the component will try to [resolve data and plugins on its ancestors](../concepts/templates/references.md).
-Defaults to `false`.
+Defaults to `true`.

 Relevant only to [Components](../extend/components.md).